kosall5220/sep10-freedom-project/blog/entry05.md

 ##### 4/8/24

 ### Context
-After choosing to use Aframe as my tool, I now have to learn how to use it.
+After choosing to use Aframe as my tool for my website, I now have to learn how to use it.

 ### Tinkering with Aframe: